 The Master of Science in Electrical Engineering program prepares for careers in a variety of electrical engineering fields such as control systems, signal processing, communication systems, robotics, embedded systems, semiconductor devices, digital systems, and microelectronics.

-Our graduates are employed by a variety of public and private institutions including semiconductor, automotive, avionic, communication, education, manufacturing, entertainment, health, and service sectors.
+Our graduates are employed by a variety of public and private institutions including semiconductor, automotive, avionics, communication, education, manufacturing, entertainment, health, and service sectors.
 Career opportunities for graduates with Master of Science degrees in Electrical Engineering are abundant.

 Admission is granted to those with a high promise for success in graduate study, as demonstrated through previous academic records and testing.